benshimonz/V1/README.md

 ![V1](https://raw.githubusercontent.com/LiorKogan/V1/master/Pictures/Q011.png)

 An **horizontal quantifier** can be used with a relationship / path.
-On its top there is the relationship / path, and on its bottom - each branch may start with either:
+On its top there is the relationship / path, and on its bottom - each branch starts with:

-* A green rectangle (relationship only - relationship's property value constraints / tag)
+* A green rectangle (relationship only - relationship's property value constraints / tag),
-* An aggregate condition / an aggregation tag
+* An aggregate condition / an aggregation tag, or
 * An horizontal quantifier

 _**Q10:** Any person whose first name is Lior, who owns some phone B which called a phone C that belongs to an offspring of James Smith and called a phone that belongs either to John Price or to George Davis.
 At least one call from B to C was longer than 100 seconds, and took place in or after 2010_